Flexible home living

 What's next for the flexible home?

-The Flexible Home is here to stay.
-John Lewis predicts how the space will evolve over the coming years - Over the next year, it will be important for us to invest our time and energy in getting our homes ready for a 'new normal', where we will be juggling multiple roles and where different family members will need different things within a relatively confined space.
 Listening to each other and figuring out what everyone needs will be key to making sure our homes remain harmonious and also ensuring that everyone gets a say in what goes on within the Flexible Home.

-1. Could the sharing economy come home?
 In flexible living spaces, furniture rental could become increasingly appealing, providing quick fixes for freshening up a room, without a long-term commitment.
 It also supports those who aren’t sure about their long-term setups, such as students needing a desk for remote working until universities welcome them back.
 Rented artwork could allow customers to make over their statement walls regularly to keep their space inspiring, without significant financial investment.
 JL have teamed up with Fat Llama to trial furniture rental with 100 products available to rent from sofas to sideboards.

-2. Storage becomes increasingly flexible.
 An explosion of innovative foldaway and stowaway products will hit the market over the next few years.
 Wall-mounted pull-down desks, foldaway desks and sideboards that transform into desks are all on the horizon.
 Obsolete storage options like TV cabinets will be a prime target for repurposing space, with DVDs and CDs replaced by equipment for hobbies, toys and anything that doesn’t match the room’s overall look.

-3. Flexible homes become more sustainable.
 From growing veg in the garden to reducing food waste through smarter storage, preserving and pickling and greater freezer usage, we are becoming more organised and dedicated to reducing waste in the multi-purpose home.
 Expect further sustainably designed kitchen ranges to appear very soon.

 UPDATED February 2023